 The front desk clerk has an unparalleled opportunity to promote the services of the hotel during guest registration.
-The front office manager who has adopted both a marketing focus as well as a front office focus understands the benefits of developing a front office staff that is comfortable with salesmanship.
-The discussion here focuses on additional room reservations that can be garnered at registration and the promotion of these additional room reservations.
+The front office manager who has adopted a marketing as well as a front office focus will understand the benefits of developing a front office staff that is comfortable with salesmanship.
+The discussion here focuses on additional room reservations that can be garnered at registration and the promotion of additional room reservations.